 Today’s news is only the latest in a raft of disappointments for investors.
 Only coming to the market in July 2018, the IPO price was set at 160p, and the shares have drifted relentlessly since then.
 At today’s lows of c.40p the company is worth a quarter of what it was just over a year ago.

 We get some more detail in a half-year trading statement today, which covers the half year to 27 October.
 We are short on numbers here, but undoubtedly TheWorks will have a significant H2 weighting as many of its goods are bought for Christmas.
-We start with some bad news:
+It starts with some bad news:

 Total revenue increased by 5.4% year-on-year, and when excluding the impact of the prior year Mega Trend, LFL sales were -1.9%.
 This performance reflected the difficult consumer backdrop over the Period.
 When including the prior year Mega Trend LFL sales were -3.6%.